Holladay, Utah

 Holladay is a city in central Salt Lake County, Utah, United States.
 It is part of the Salt Lake City, Utah Metropolitan Statistical Area and abuts the Wasatch National Forest.
-The population was 31,965 at the 2020 census, a significant increase from 14,561 in 2000 when the area first incorporated from Salt Lake County.
+The population was 31,965 at the 2020 census, a significant increase from 14,561 in 2000 when the area first incorporated from Salt Lake County, this is due to the annexation of unincorporated land in 2002 and again in 2015.
 The city was incorporated on November 29, 1999.
 It was reported in the 1990 census as the Holladay-Cottonwood CDP.

 History

 On July 29, 1847, a group of Mormon pioneers (members of the Church of Jesus Christ of Latter-day Saints) known as the Mississippi Company, among them John Holladay of Alabama, entered the Salt Lake Valley.
 Within weeks after their arrival, they discovered a free-flowing, spring-fed stream, which they called Spring Creek (near what is now Kentucky Avenue).
 While most of the group returned to the main settlement in Salt Lake City for the winter, two or three men built dugouts along this stream and wintered over.
 Thus, this became the first village established away from Salt Lake City itself.
 In the spring, a number of families hurried out to build homes and tame the land.
-There were numerous springs and ponds here and grasses and wild flowers were abundant, making this a desirable area for settlement.
+There were numerous springs and ponds here, and grasses and wild flowers were abundant, making this a desirable area for settlement.

 When John Holladay was named as the branch president of The Church of Jesus Christ of Latter-day Saints, the village took upon itself the name of Holladay's Settlement or Holladay's Burgh.
 John Holladay's family dates to the early 18th century in Virginia.
 His ancestors were signers of the South Carolina Declaration of Independence and fought in the Revolutionary War.
-He is a cousin to Ben Holladay, The Stagecoach King, who traded with the LDS and ran his Denver-San Francisco stage line through Salt Lake.
+He is a cousin to Ben Holladay, the Stagecoach King, who traded with the LDS and ran his Denver-San Francisco stage line through Salt Lake.
 It is not known if they were in contact.
-John and his father Daniel, a Revolutionary War veteran, pioneered in Alabama before John's conversion to Mormonism.
-A year before the first LDS migration, in the spring of 1846, he departed west with his extended family joining other converts that made up the Mississippi Company led by John Brown.
-They had been led to expect to meet the main party on the trail but after going as far as Laramie without a sign of them they went south and wintered at Pueblo, Colorado where they were later joined by the Mormon Battalion sick detachments.
+John and his father, Daniel, a Revolutionary War veteran, pioneered in Alabama before John's conversion to Mormonism.
+A year before the first LDS migration, in the spring of 1846, he departed west with his extended family, joining other converts that made up the Mississippi Company led by John Brown.
+They had been led to expect to meet the main party on the trail, but after going as far as Laramie without a sign of them, they went south and wintered at Pueblo, Colorado where they were later joined by the Mormon Battalion sick detachments.
 They had not gotten the word that Brigham Young's departure had been delayed by a year.